Holt House (Washington, D.C.): National Zoo

-Architecture of Holt House
+Architecture

 Holt House is one of the few remaining "suburban villas" in Washington, D.C, a design concept by the 16th-century Italian architect, Andrea Palladio.
 As with Holt House, many designs modeled after Palladio's consist of five parts: a central or main block, flanked by a pair of symmetrical wings, connected to the main block by narrower hyphens and end pavilions or wings.

 Holt House is in the "piano nobile" design style, with the upper or main floor of the house containing the formal rooms and family living quarters and the lower level or ground level usually functioning as a service area and cellar.
 The ground level of Holt House is thought originally to have had at least five rooms, less finely finished than the main floor and not a full story in height.
 The west wing had an interior stair that connected the lower floor with the upper floor, possibly connecting a ground level kitchen with an upper level dining area.

 Due to the different methods of construction of the two wings, including an oversized external chimney and bricked-up door and window openings, the west wing may predate the rest of the house.
 It may have been used as a residence for earlier owners of the mill, or used as the main family dwelling as the other parts of the house were completed, as was the custom in the 18th century.
-This was the sequence of construction at Tudor Place (designed by Dr. William Thornton, first Architect of the Capitol), the Custis-Lee Mansion (Arlington House), and Kalorama (designed by Benjamin Latrobe).
+This was the sequence of construction at Tudor Place, designed by Dr. William Thornton, first Architect of the United States Capitol, the Custis-Lee Mansion, known as Arlington House, and Kalorama, designed by Benjamin Latrobe.

 Holt House was built of load bearing masonry walls, primarily of brick but intermingled with local stones and rocks.
 The exterior of the masonry was covered with a white limed based stucco, with a smooth finish and possibly scored to resemble ashlar; similar to the exterior finish of Tudor Place.